UPES B.Tech Admissions 2026

 Lowest JEE Main Registration this Year?
 The National Testing Agency has concluded the JEE Main 2025 session registration process on November 22, 2025.
 According to the notification, A total of 13.78 lakh candidates registered for the examination, with 13 lakh appearing for both Paper 1 and Paper 2, resulting in an attendance rate of 94.4%.
 This marks an increase of 1.6 lakh registrations compared to last year’s 12.21 lakh.
-JEE Main 2025 sees a historic low in registrations.
+JEE Main 2025 sees historic low registrations so far.
 The JEE Main 2025 session 1 exam was held from January 22 to January 30, 2025, across 598 exam centres in 284 cities in India, as well as in 15 international centres.
 NTA has released the JEE Main 2025 exam date for sessions 1 & 2.

 Related links: Documents Required for JEE Main 2026 Registration | JEE Main category certificate format